Joshuajrodrigues/akanksha-gajankar-site/src/content/pages/about.md

 ## Global Perspective, Local Impact

-Living in Estonia has not only influenced my appreciation for nature and culture but has also shaped my approach to web development.
+Living in Goa has not only influenced my appreciation for nature and culture but has also shaped my approach to web development.
 I understand the importance of creating digital solutions that resonate with local audiences while maintaining a global perspective.

 ## Continuous Learning